 Who wouldn’t want a Peloton membership discount?
 I mean, I like saving money as much as the next person, don’t you?

 So, how do you get a Peloton membership discount?
-I’ve found two legit ways.
+I’ve found a number of legit ways.
 Let me explain.

 Newest Peloton Chase Sapphire deal

 Now, Chase Sapphire cardholders get an additional Peloton benefit.
-This is especially good news if you’re in the market for a new piece of Peloton equipment or looking to add an additional one to your household.
+This is especially good news if you’re in the market for a new new original Peloton bike or Bike Plus or are looking to add an additional one to your household.

 “Peloton and Chase Sapphire have partnered to bring eligible Members a new benefit.